The desert is an intensely harsh place. Seldom are animals suitable for living in deserts due to their severe heat and inherent dryness.

 7. Yucca Moth

 The Yucca Moth is a type of desert bug found in North America.
-In the ecosystem of the desert, it is regarded as a keystone species.
-Its only food source, the Yucca plant, is pollinated by the Yucca Moth.
+It is regarded as a keystone species in the desert ecosystem because it pollinates the yucca plant, its only food source.

 The mutualistic relationship between the Yucca plant and the Yucca moth illustrates how both species gain from the partnership.

 The moth is a tiny, brownish-gray insect with a wingspan of around 1.5 centimeters.
-Its lengthy proboscis or extended mouthpart is used to get at the nectar inside the Yucca flower.
+Its lengthy proboscis, or extended mouthpart, is used to access the nectar inside the Yucca flower.

 As far as is known, only one insect can pollute the Yucca plant.
 The male reproductive organ of the Yucca flower, the stamens, is where the moth gathers pollen, which it then transmits to the female reproductive organ, the pistil.